Data Processing AddendumLast Updated: 24 July 2020

 Save as set out in paragraphs 4.1 and 4.2, Echobox shall not permit, allow or otherwise facilitate Subprocessors to Process Customer Personal Data without the prior written consent of Customer and unless Echobox enters into a written agreement with the Subprocessor which imposes the same obligations on the Subprocessor with regard to their Processing of Customer Personal Data, as are imposed on Echobox under this DPA.

 Liability of Subprocessors.
 Echobox shall at all times remain responsible for compliance with its obligations under the DPA and will be liable to the Customer for the acts and omissions of any Subprocessor approved by the Customer as if they were the acts and omissions of Echobox.

 Prohibition on Transfers of Personal Data.
 To the extent that the Processing of Customer Personal Data by Echobox involves the export of such Personal Data to a country or territory outside the EEA, Echobox shall ensure that:

 - the recipient, or the country or territory in which it Processes or accesses the Customer Personal Data, ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the Processing of Customer Personal Data as determined by the European Commission; or

-- the transfer is based on the Standard Contractual Clauses or (where relevant) the U.S. – EU Privacy Shield, or another legally recognised transfer method.
+- the transfer is based on the Standard Contractual Clauses or another legally recognised transfer method.
 If there is any inconsistency between any of the provisions of the Standard Contractual Clauses and the provisions of the Agreement, the provisions of the Standard Contractual Clauses shall prevail.